nfq-technologies/sylius-omnisend-plugin/docs/api/carts.md

 ###Sync

 Sync with Omnisend is only executed then user is logged in or omnisendContactID cookie is added in the browser.
-If user is not logged in sync process stars after successfully fulfilled address form.
+If user is not logged in, sync process will start after successfully fulfilled address form.